zaynaib/chipy_mentorship/marvel/README.md

 ## Objective

-I am doing an exploratory data analysis of the Marve API.
+This is an exploratory data analysis of the Marvel API.

 Details about Authorizing a  call to the Marvel API can be found here.
 - https://developer.marvel.com/documentation/authorization

 ## Tools